A Brief History of the Association

 In 1954, Robert Hampshire a retiring General Manager, and his wife, gave £150 to the Association for the purpose of creating a Benevolent Fund for distressed pensioners.
 The Fund quickly grew through gifts, donations and legacies.
 It maintained a close relationship with the Bank which was generous and sympathetic when the need arose.
 As well as financially helping pensioners during the year, the fund made Christmas gifts to those on low incomes.
 In June 2013 the Fund was merged with the Bank Workers Charity .

 The Association's name was later changed to HSBC Bank UK Pensioners' Association.
 In October 2017, the name of the Association was changed again in Annual General Meeting to in recognition of the fast changing nature of employment and pension patterns.
-It currently has a membership of nearly 18,000 and growing.
+It currently has a membership of around 16,600.
 In 2009, it celebrated its 60th anniversary with a Jubilee luncheon at the National Motor Museum in Birmingham. orizons - The Association for former employees,